fsmosca/chess-artist/README.txt

    chess-artist -infile myg.pgn -outfile out_myg.pgn -eng Bf.exe -book cerebellum -eval static -job none
-7. If you want the game to be annotated with engine search score, at movetime of 1 second per position, engine Hash of 128 MB and Threads of 1. chess-artist -infile myg.pgn -outfile out_myg.pgn -eng Sf.exe -enghash 128 -engthreads 1 -eval search -movetime 1000 -job none
+7. If you want the game to be annotated with engine search score, at movetime of 1 second per position, engine Hash of 128 MB and Threads of 1. chess-artist -infile myg.pgn -outfile out_myg.pgn -eng Sf.exe -engoptions "Hash value 128, Threads value 1" -eval search -movetime 1000 -job none
 7.1.
 If you want to annotate a game in pgn file with !!, ! and !?, ??, ? and ?! movetime should be 2s or more.
    chess-artist -infile a.pgn -outfile out_a.pgn -eng Sf.exe -eval search -movetime 2000.
 7.2.
 If you want to annotate a game in pgn file with move annotation symbols, book and engine search score and bestmove. chess-artist -infile a.pgn -outfile out_a.pgn -eng Sf.exe -eval search -book cerebellum --movetime 2000
 8. If you want to annotate an epd file with bm, ce and other op codes at 10s per position.
 The ce is from side POV.
-   See example output in section H below. chess-artist -infile myepd.epd -outfile out_myepd.epd -eng Sf.exe -enghash 128 -engthreads 1 -movetime 10000 8.1 If you want to annotate the epd file with ce whose value is from static eval of the engine instead of the search. chess-artist -infile carlsen.epd -outfile out_carlsen.epd -eng Sf.exe -eval static
+   See example output in section H below. chess-artist -infile myepd.epd -outfile out_myepd.epd -eng Sf.exe -engoptions "Hash value 128, Threads value 1" -movetime 10000
+8.1 If you want to annotate the epd file with ce whose value is from static eval of the engine instead of the search. chess-artist -infile carlsen.epd -outfile out_carlsen.epd -eng Sf.exe -eval static
-9. If you want to test a uci engine on epd test suite to see how many best moves it could find, add the -job test option value. chess-artist -infile wacnew.epd -outfile out_wacnew.txt -eng Sf.exe -enghash 128 -engthreads 1 -movetime 1000 -job test
+9. If you want to test a uci engine on epd test suite to see how many best moves it could find, add the -job test option value. chess-artist -infile wacnew.epd -outfile out_wacnew.txt -eng Sf.exe -engoptions "Hash value 128, Threads value 1" -movetime 1000 -job test
 10. In the annotated game the value in the comment is in pawn unit and is from the point of view of white, if it is positive, it is better for white, and if negative it is better for black.